Glenfinnan Viaduct: Construction

 A long-established legend attached to the Glenfinnan Viaduct was that a horse had fallen into one of the piers during construction in 1898 or 1899.
-In 1987, Professor Roland Paxton failed to find evidence of a horse at Glenfinnan using a fisheye camera inserted into boreholes in the only two piers large enough to accommodate a horse.
+In 1987, Professor Roland Paxton failed to find evidence of a horse at Glenfinnan using a borescope inserted into boreholes in the only two piers large enough to accommodate a horse.
 In 1997, on the basis of local hearsay, he investigated the Loch nan Uamh Viaduct by the same method but found the piers to be full of rubble.
 Using scanning technology in 2001, the remains of the horse and cart were found at Loch nan Uamh, within the large central pylon.

+In 2024, following more than six years of planning, repair work on the structure began, with an expectation of the work completing in less than 12 months.

 Design

 The viaduct is built from mass concrete, and has 21 semicircular spans of 50 ft.
 It is the longest concrete railway bridge in Scotland at 416 yds, and crosses the River Finnan at a height of 100 ft.
 The West Highland Line it carries is single track, and the viaduct is 18 ft wide between the parapets.
 The viaduct is built on a curve of 792 ft.

 The concrete used in the Glenfinnan Viaduct is mass concrete, which unlike reinforced concrete does not contain any metal reinforcement.
 It is formed by pouring concrete, typically using fine aggregate, into formwork, resulting in a material very strong in compression but weak in tension.